YanaiEliyahu/AdasOptimizer/README.md

 Tips for getting the best results, or for when something isn't right:
 1. Remove the bias/mean from values. (e.g. use normalization)
-2. Make `1 / (1 - beta_3)` so it has some proportion to number of optimization steps.
+2. Make `1 / (1 - beta_3)` so it has some proportion to the number of optimization steps.
 3. Use on tasks that other optimizers don't converge quickly in 1,000+ optimization-steps.
 4. Use on one loss function if there are 2+ loss functions that minimizing one introduces error in the other.